NeuralLabIITGuwahati/CorrCA-application-on-a-P300-based-EEG-Dataset-/README.md

 2. To extract the non-target trials, in the line number 68 put y == -1
 ![image](https://user-images.githubusercontent.com/86661890/156174011-bb65e721-b8c5-43b3-a7e6-26f940553f28.png).

-You can also uncomment the different parts to visulize the histogram of z score and  plot between trials after applying  covariance rejection  Vs before trial rejection method.
+You can also uncomment the different parts to visulize the histogram of z score values and  plot between trials after applying  covariance rejection  Vs trials before applying covariance rejection method.

-3. corrca_plot.m gives
+3. corrca_plot.m gives :
+4.
 a.
 ITC values of CorrCA componts, components, projection matrix, forward model.
 b.
 It generates the plot of SNR, ERP, topoplots of each subjects.